Ivan Van Sertima: Reception

 In a New York Times 1977 review of Van Sertima's 1976 book They Came Before Columbus, the archaeologist Glyn Daniel labelled Van Sertima's work as "ignorant rubbish", and concluded that the works of Van Sertima, and Barry Fell, whom he was also reviewing, "give us badly argued theories based on fantasies".
-In response to Daniel's review Clarence Weiant, who had worked as an assistant archaeologist specialising in ceramics at Tres Zapotes and later pursued a career as a chiropractor, wrote a letter to the New York Times supporting Van Sertima's work.
-Weiant wrote: "Van Sertima's work is a summary of six or seven years of meticulous research based upon archaeology, egyptology, African history, oceanography, astronomy, botany, rare Arabic and Chinese manuscripts, the letters and journals of early American explorers, and the observations of physical anthropologists....
-As one who has been immersed in Mexican archaeology for some forty years, and who participated in the excavation of the first giant heads, I must confess, I am thoroughly convinced of the soundness of Van Sertima's conclusions."

 In 1981 Dean R. Snow, a professor of anthropology, wrote that Van Sertima "uses the now familiar technique of stringing together bits of carefully selected evidence, each surgically removed from the context that would give it a rational explanation".
 Snow continued, "The findings of professional archaeologists and physical anthropologists are misrepresented so that they seem to support the [Van Sertima] hypothesis".

 In 1981, They Came Before Columbus received the "Clarence L. Holte Literary Prize".
 Sertima was inducted into the "Rutgers African-American Alumni Hall of Fame" in 2004.

 Death and legacy

 Van Sertima retired in 2006.
 He died on 25 May 2009 aged 74.
-He was survived by his wife and four adult children.

-His widow, Jacqueline Van Sertima, said she would continue to publish the Journal of African Civilizations.
-She also planned to publish a book of his poetry.
+His widow, Jacqueline Van Sertima, said she would continue to publish the Journal of African Civilizations and that she planned to publish a book of his poetry.